siuxco/siux-studio-portfolio/README.md

 A. Create an `.env` file in the root directory and define the environment `SIUX_STUDIO_BRAND_ID` and `SIUX_STUDIO_API_KEY` variables with your brand data to display the Google fonts properly.

-B. Alternatively you can manually include the fonts you want to use by adding this node in the `_document.jsx`:
+B. Alternatively you can manually include the fonts you want to use by adding this node in the `pages/_document.js`:

 ```html
 <link